-The compensation committee intends to review annually both the annual bonus program and the long-term incentive program to ensure that their key elements continue to meet the objectives described above.
+The compensation committee reviews annually both the annual bonus program and the long-term incentive program to ensure that their key elements continue to meet the objectives described above.

 Perquisites and Other Personal Benefits.
-The Company does not provide named executive officers with any significant perquisites or other personal benefits.
+The Company does not provide named executive officers with any material perquisites or other personal benefits.